-Scones have always been a personal favourite of mine as they were the first thing I learned to bake at school in my Food Technology class and are a good recipe for baking beginners.
+Scones have always been one of my favourite bakes.
+They were the very first thing I was taught to bake at school and are a good bake for baking beginners.

-I used to have a little trouble making good gluten free scones – they often would often be quite crumbly and wouldn’t rise but after a little trial and error I seem to have got the knack.
+I used to have a little trouble making good gluten free scones – the end result would often be quite crumbly and couldn’t get them to rise like I wanted.

-I’ve discovered that an egg and a little milk is required to help bind the ingredients together and making dough ever so slightly wetter than normal (although not sticky) helps to ensure that the scones don’t end up too dry and crumbly once they’ve been baked.
+I’ve discovered that an egg and a little milk is required to help bind the ingredients together – making the dough ever so slightly wetter than normal (but not sticky) helps to ensure that the scones don’t dry out during baking.

-Possibly the most important tip is not to roll the dough out too thin, otherwise your scones will end up rather flat.
-I like to make sure my scones are at least 3 cm tall before they go into the oven – they will rise a little bit but not massively, so it’s best to start off with a little bit of height to ensure a nice tall scone.
+Possibly the most important tip is not to roll the dough out too thin, otherwise your scones will end up rather flat – start off with a little height (at least 3cm) and you’ll end up with nice tall scones.

 I chose to make some of the scones with glacé cherries and some without – feel free to leave them out if you’re not a fan, but if you do use cherries, make sure you wash the syrup off them as they can make the scones a bit soggy in places!